-In an effort to keep up with the rapidly changing healthcare delivery system, the Nursing Department posts the nursing student handbook on the web site and the Nursing Information page.
-The student is responsible to partner with the Nursing Department in staying abreast of changes.
+To keep up with the rapidly changing healthcare delivery system, the Nursing Department posts the nursing student handbook on the website and the Nursing Information page.
+The student is responsible for partnering with the Nursing Department in staying abreast of changes.
 The Nursing Department will notify the students of changes that are made to the handbook.